Honey wants to save you money while you shop online, but is this free internet browser extension worth your time and effort?

 Trying For Better Deal Through Coupon Codes

-The Honey extension is not shy about touting its ability to “work in the background” by scouring the internet for coupon codes applicable to the purchase, so I decided to put it to the test on MLB The Show 19.
+The Honey extension is not shy about touting its ability to “work in the background” by scouring the internet for coupon codes, so I decided to put it to the test on MLB The Show 19.

 For this portion of the test drive, I went outside of the Honey website to conduct a search for the game.
-I used popular online video game retailers Best Buy and Game Stop to see if Honey could be of any assistance with making a purchase there.
+I used popular online video game retailers Best Buy and Game Stop to see if Honey could help me make a purchase there.

 The product was listed at $29.99 on each website.
 (It’s worth noting that neither of these deals showed up on the search performed on Honey earlier in the article.)